 Gummy Bear Breast Implants

-One type of breast implant that has caught a lot of media attention is that of the gummy bear implant.
-The name is descriptive of how the silicone gel feels.
-It is made of a more cohesive silicone gel that feels firmer.
-More importantly, if the implants should ever rupture the gel material stays together and does not change its form.
+One type of implant that has caught a lot of media attention is that of the gummy bear breast implant, an urban term that describes how the silicone gel behaves when compressed.
+It is a more cohesive silicone gel that feels firmer. (stiffer) More importantly, if the implants should ever rupture the gel material stays together and does not change into a more liquid form.
 Thus there is no chance that it will migrate outside of the breast capsule and go anywhere else in the body.
-This is the most popular type of silicone gel implants used today and is often called the gummy bear breast augmentation.
+This is what fills all silicone implants used today and has often been given the marketing name gummy bear breast augmentation.
+However it is no unique and every silicone implant used today is a gummy bear breast implant.
 Watch the video here to see how the gel behaves when an implant is cut in half and squeezed.

 A relatively new breast implant type has emerged known as the Ideal Implant.
 It is a saline-filled implant but it is so designed that it has some of the features of a silicone implant.
 For those women who do not want a silicone implant and prefer a saline-filled implant but have concerns about rippling and complete deflation, the Ideal Implant has emerged as an ‘ideal’ choice.